Lab DirectorRachel Miller-Slough, PhD

 Daryl Parungao

-Daryl Parungao is a third year clinical psychology student from Fulton, Missouri.
+Daryl Parungao is a fifth year clinical psychology student.
+She graduated from William

 Cheston West

-Cheston is a third-year graduate student in the Clinical Psychology Ph.D. program.
+Cheston is a fifth year graduate student in the Clinical Psychology Ph.D. program.

 He earned his Bachelor's in Psychology from ETSU in 2017.
 Cheston is interested in